Get started with the .NET SDK

 .Result;

 Deleting a resource requires using the .Delete() method with the last seen version of the resource.
-The resource to delete must be identified using WithId() or WithKey().
+You must identify the resource to delete using WithId() or WithKey().

 // Delete and return a Shopping List